pingcap/docs/system-variables.md

 - Scope: GLOBAL
 - Type: String
-- Default value: `tidb-statements.log`
+- Default value: `"tidb-statements.log"`
 - This variable is read-only.
 It specifies the file to which persistent data is written when [statements summary persistence](/statement-summary-tables.md#persist-statements-summary) is enabled.
-The value of this variable is the same as that of the configuration item [`tidb_stmt_summary_enable_persistent`](/tidb-configuration-file.md#tidb_stmt_summary_enable_persistent-new-in-v660).
+The value of this variable is the same as that of the configuration item [`tidb_stmt_summary_filename`](/tidb-configuration-file.md#tidb_stmt_summary_filename-new-in-v660).

 ### tidb_stmt_summary_file_max_backups <span class="version-mark">New in v6.6.0</span>